ASU-KE/unity-carousels/readme.txt

 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.

+### Development

+The CSS styling is contained in a SASS file in the unity package.
+Currently that SASS file needs to be compiled in the theme.

+#### Update glide.js
+- `npm i`
+- copy `glide.min.js` and `glide.core.min.css`